LionWeb-io/lionweb-typescript/packages/core/README.md

     The `AccumulatingSimplisticHandler` class accumulates the problems reported, which can be accessed through its `allProblems` method.
     The `AggregatingSimplisticHandler` class aggregates the problems reported (with count), which can be output using its `reportAllProblemsOnConsole` method, and accessed through its `allProblems` method.
   * Pass dependent languages also _as languages_ from languages deserializer to regular deserializer, not just as referable data (which is only useful for the built-ins)
+* Fix a bug in the serializer that caused an "unhelpful" exception on an unset or unresolved — i.e., "not-connected", represented by a `null` value — reference target .
+    Now, such reference targets are simply skipped.

 ### 0.6.8